XView

 [-taper]

 Followed by an integer 0 to 90 (default) specifying the taper angle of the photo resist generated by the photo step.
-A shallow taper angle on a high aspect ratio photo resist pattern can give undesired results and the taper angle will be automatically corrected.
+A shallow taper angle on a high aspect ratio photo resist pattern can give undesired results so use with care.
+The taper angle of the resist will transfer into the taper angle of the underlying material(s) in subsequent etch steps.

-Followed by a decimal number that specifies the photo resist thickness.
+Followed by a positive decimal number that specifies the photo resist thickness in nm.

 etch